labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-left-substring-generator/step1.md

-# Left Substring Generator
+# Code Practice: Left Substring Generator

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Generates all left substrings of a given string.
+To generate all left substrings of a given string, use the `leftSubstrGenerator` function provided below.

-- Use `String.prototype.length` to terminate early if the string is empty.
-- Use a `for...in` loop and `String.prototype.slice()` to `yield` each substring of the given string, starting at the beginning.

 ```js
 const leftSubstrGenerator = function* (str) {